greencardamom/Arcstat/README.md

 =========

 * There is also an awk program in the ~/db directory called deletename.awk
-* Most of the programs might contain hard-coded path(s), at the top of the program, typically a path to the Home directory.
+* Most of the programs contain hard-coded path(s), defined at the top of the program, typically a path to the Home directory.
+Check each and make the changes.
 * The program run.awk can start, stop and view running processes on the VMs.
-But normally processes are started via cron.
+Normally processes are started via cron. 'run -s' shows running processes and progress.
 * The file runpage.txt is a list of running processes.
-If arcstat is killed via "kill <id>" this file is used by run.awk to restart.
+If arcstat is killed via "kill pid" this file is used by run.awk to restart.
 If restarted, arcstat will pick up where it left off during its long run through every page on-wiki.
-* To add a new site, make sure definearcs.awk is also updated

 Credits
 ==================